"Fear Not!"

 Grandpa's funeral and that line really comforted me and inspired

 me.
-His birthday is the day after Christmas so I keep thinking
+His birthday is the day after Christmas so I keep

 this holiday will be kinda bleak and sad.
-But I think I'll use
+But I think I'll

-that to make a special effort to look for the light and the stars of
+that to make a special effort to look for the light and the stars

 the season.

-My goosebumps start right when Randy Travis sings "O
+when Randy Travis sings "O

 Little Town of

 Bethlehem" while Joey follows the star.
-I figure I get a solid 6
+I figure I get a

 minutes of goosebumps outta this episode.
-Cause they start up
+Cause they start

 again when Joey enters the church with the words "Fear Not!"
-And

 then there's the revelation scene of revelation scenes.
-I've had
+I've

-one or two people tell me they think it's showy but I love it.
+one or two people tell me they think it's showy but I love

-It's just wonderful and Christmas should be a lil showy, IMO.
-I
+It's just wonderful and Christmas should be a lil showy,

 always love seeing the choir.
 They're automatic goosebumps,